University Colloquium 2023-2024 Catalog Year

 FGCU has structured its curricula to emphasize the interrelationship of knowledge across disciplines and to provide students with the ability to think in whole systems.
 A three credit hour course, University Colloquium, brings together students and faculty from all disciplines in an interdisciplinary learning experience.
-The university’s guiding principles and values are discussed in this course, and students are expected to develop critical thinking and communication skills.
-Because this course is required for all undergraduates, the University Colloquium is housed within Undergraduate Studies.
-It is a writing intensive course and students are required to complete ten hours of service-learning related to the natural environment as part of the course.
+In University Colloquium, students participate in the university’s mission to promote and practice environmental sustainability, embrace diversity, nurture community partnerships, value public service, and encourage civic responsibility.

 University Colloquium uses experiential learning to explore sustainability from a social, environmental, and personal perspective emphasizing the interrelationships of knowledge across disciplines.
 The course meets the state requirement for College Level Writing Skills (CLWS).

 - Analyze the interdependence of human and natural systems

 - Determine the effect of injustices and inequities on human and natural communities

 - Identify personal practices that help build sustainable communities and advocate for these practices locally, nationally, and globally

 - Demonstrate critical thinking and effective communication skills through writing and discussion